iotaledger/iota.js/.github/pull_request_template.md

 Add an `x` to the boxes that are relevant to your changes, and delete any items that are not.

-- [ ] My code follows the contribution guidelines for this project
+- [] My code follows the contribution guidelines for this project
-- [ ] I have performed a self-review of my own code
+- [] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [] I have made corresponding changes to the documentation
-- [ ] I have added tests using ginkgo that prove my fix is effective or that my feature works
+- [] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [] New and existing unit tests pass locally with my changes